Through our Lexicon we explore the significance of key words and concepts across the project

 Diversity as a term has lineages in biological theories of evolution, anthropological documentation projects, and, more recently, as an interpretation of multiculturalism and social justice.

-While conducting interviews for the Transformation theme, we have come across a number of instances where people discuss a particular issue that can be both positive and negative.
+While conducting interviews for the Transformation theme, we came across a number of instances where people discuss a particular issue that can be both positive and negative.

 Heritage is, by definition, something which is considered to be endangered or at risk.
 That risk might simply be a result of the inherently perceived threat of time itself—which implies processes of forgetting, decaying,